 The Chief Scientist is responsible for ensuring the scientific staff are trained in planned operations and are knowledgeable of project objectives and priorities.
 The Commanding Officer is responsible for ensuring all operations conform to the ship's accepted practices and procedures.

 A. Project Itinerary:

-April 19:

-Open House conducted along the pier Downtown Savannah
+July 26: Open House from 1000 to 1400, conducted along the pier Downtown